-As many moms out there can relate...I'm not JUST running a business.
-I am first a mom.
-Then, I have a house I need to keep clean and orderly as best as I can.
+As many moms out there can relate...I'm not JUST running a business, I am a mom, first and foremost.
+And then I have a house I need to keep clean and orderly as best as I can.
 Finally, there are other responsibilities like taking the baby in for her shots, getting the groceries, etc...
 Completing ALL of my tasks for the day requires lots of pre-planning.
 So, here are the top 4 time management tips from the tip jar.
 But the BIG tip from the jar today is...

-4. Figure out your larger goals, and the feelings and desires you want to manifest in your life.
-When you work towards something bigger, it makes the smaller tasks, that can seem minuscule, significant.
-Once a year, I go through my journals, my to do lists, and mind maps and I sit down to plan out what I want for the New Year.
-More money, more love, more happiness, I want to feel passion, full of life...I write all these things down and then I try to figure out just how I am going to make these things happen.
+Manifest - Figure out your larger goals.
+What do you want to manifest?
+When you let your goals be loftier, the seemingly miniscule tasks become more significant.
+Once a year, I go through my journals, to-do lists, and mind maps.
+And then I sit down to plan out what I want to manifest in the New Year.
+More money, love, happiness, passion, vibrancy...I write all these things down and then I try to figure out just how I am going to bring them to fruition.
 This becomes the basis of my weekly and daily task list.